Financing Your Education

 How is financial need determined?

-A U.S. family’s ability to pay, known as the Expected Family Contribution (EFC), is calculated using a formula adopted by Congress and the information submitted by the applicant.
-The EFC is subtracted from the student’s estimated education cost and leaves a gap, which is considered to be the need of that student.
-At least a part of an undergraduate student’s financial need is most often met through a combination of scholarships, grants, loans, and Federal Work-Study.
+A U.S. family’s ability to pay, known as the Student Aid Index (SAI), is calculated using a formula adopted by Congress and the information submitted by the applicant.
+The SAI is used in the determination of federal aid and the family’s contribution.
+A financial aid offer will be shaped to meet as much of the undergraduate student’s calculated financial need as possible through a combination of scholarships, grants, loans, and federal work-study.

 How do I apply for financial aid?

-Once a student has completed an application for admission, including fee or fee waiver, and indicated an interest in financial aid, the Office of Financial Aid will send that student a Bennington College financial aid ID.
-The student may use this information to file the Bennington College Financial Aid Application online and to check the status of other documents required as part of his/her aid application.
+International students who have completed an application for admission and indicated an interest in financial aid: the Office of Financial Aid will send you a Bennington College financial aid ID.
+You may use this information to file the Bennington College Financial Aid Application online and to check the status of other documents required as part of your aid application.

 How does aid for international students work?

 Bennington considers a student’s financial need when reviewing international applications.
 Financial aid for international undergraduates is limited and consists of institutional grants and scholarships as well as on-campus employment.
+Learn much more about financial aid for international students here.
 All international student aid applications are due at the same time as domestic applicants: See Deadlines for Early Decision, Early Action and Regular Decision.

 How many students receive financial aid?